alexandreabbes/bsplinequantreggui/README.md

 ### 5. Run Demos

-Click on any demo to run it.
+- Click on any demo to run it, and visualise in the demo tab.
 The degree of the spline is that selected in the GUI.

 ## Citation